-Editor's note- Amended by the voters at an election held on May 14, 2011.
-Amended further at an election held on May 7, 2016.
+Editor's note-Amended by the voters at an election held on May 14, 2011.

 Sec.
 4.06. - Ordinances.

 The council may adopt legislation by ordinance regarding any subject or matter relating to or dealing with any public purpose, including, but not limited to, the adoption of standardized codes and regulations.
 An ordinance must be enacted whenever the purpose is to regulate persons and property; whenever there is imposed a penalty, fine, forfeiture, or tax; whenever the purpose is to set a rate to be paid by consumers; whenever an ordinance is required by state law or this charter; or when an ordinance is amended.
 The authority of the council to legislate to accomplish any public purpose shall be subject only to the following: